Obesity and Chronic Illness Committee

 To learn more or to join the committee, email one of the co-chairs (above) or contact Erika Samoff, the Partnership Coordinator, at esamoff AT dconc DOT gov or 919-560-7833.

 The Obesity and Chronic Illness committee meets on the Second Wednesday of each month from 8:30-10:00 in the Human Services Complex at the Durham County Health Department (414 E. Main Street).
-Take the nearest elevator to the third floor; once there, you will be escorted to the Board of Health meeting room.
+Come up the main stairs or elevator to the 2nd floor and look for the sign pointing to our meeting room (it will be meeting room A, B, or C).
 Our meetings generally include updates from the various working groups, discussions on future collaborations, and opportunities to partner on grants.

 Meetings are open to the public.
 Community members are encouraged to attend.
 You can find the meeting calendar here

 - Opening of a Healthy Checkout Aisle pilot in a grocery store in North East Central Durham (Los Primos)

 - Development of two Healthy Mile trails to bring exercise to the neighborhood

 - Bull City Play Streets events close downtown Durham’s streets to motorized vehicles and open them to biking, walking, playing and physical activity

 Helped revise the Durham Public School Wellness Policy